junxit/us-congress-bills-117/metadata.md

 - 2021-06-08 — Placed on the Union Calendar, Calendar No. 39.
 - 2021-06-08 — Reported by the Committee on Foreign Affairs.
 H. Rept.
 117-56.
 - 2021-06-08 — Reported by the Committee on Foreign Affairs.
 H. Rept.
 117-56.
+- 2021-06-14 — Rules Committee Resolution H. Res.
+473 Reported to House.
+Resolution provides for consideration of H.R.
+256 under a closed rule and provides for consideration of H.R.
+1187 under a structured rule.
+The resolution provides for one hour of debate for each bill and for one motion to recommit for each bill.
+The resolution provides that H. Res.
+467 is adopted.
+- 2021-06-14 — Supplemental report filed by the Committee on Foreign Affairs, H. Rept.
+117-56, Part II.
+- 2021-06-14 — Supplemental report filed by the Committee on Foreign Affairs, H. Rept.
+117-56, Part II.
+- 2021-06-17 — Considered under the provisions of rule H. Res.
+473. (consideration: CR H2899-2910)
+- 2021-06-17 — DEBATE - The House proceeded with one hour of debate on H.R.
+256.
+- 2021-06-17 — Motion to reconsider laid on the table Agreed to without objection.
+- 2021-06-17 — Mr. McCaul moved to recommit to the Committee on Foreign Affairs. (text: CR H2909)
+- 2021-06-17 — On motion to recommit Failed by the Yeas and Nays: 204 - 219 (Roll no. 171).
+- 2021-06-17 — On passage Passed by the Yeas and Nays: 268 - 161 (Roll no. 172). (text: CR H2899)
+- 2021-06-17 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 268 - 161 (Roll no. 172).(text: CR H2899)
+- 2021-06-17 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.
+- 2021-06-17 — Resolution provides for consideration of H.R.
+256 under a closed rule and provides for consideration of H.R.
+1187 under a structured rule.
+The resolution provides for one hour of debate for each bill and for one motion to recommit for each bill.
+The resolution provides that H. Res.
+467 is adopted.
+- 2021-06-17 — The previous question on the motion to recommit was ordered pursuant to clause 2(b) of rule XIX.
+- 2021-06-17 — The previous question was ordered pursuant to the rule.